niklasax/Beer_Analytics/README.md

 ## Communication Protocols

 Our team communicated across various platforms to plan, discuss and execute the project objectives.
 The three primary communication tools were Slack, Text and Zoom:
-* **Slack:** We created a Slack group as a repository for links, git commands, project instructions and other resources
+* **Slack:** We created a Slack group as a repository for links, git commands, project instructions and other helpful items.
 * **Text:** We used text as a means to discuss ideas, organize meeting times and make decisions.
 * **Zoom:** We used Zoom during class times to work on issues (virtually) face to face, together in real time.